agg1/tinycms/content/tos-manual.md

 # Summary
 Beginning with the definition of **acceptance criteria** and priority for toolchain portability set this developer manual documents the process of establishing and maintaining a **complete** mostly-GNU/POSIX operating system profile fully supported with TinyCC toolchain for the tinyfront operating system (TOS).
 To accomplish this task kernel, libc, development-utilities and software component portage-tree were fully forked.
 For sufficient test coverage and portability several system-deployment variants are kept in maintenance with a final operating system distribution
 [i586-tinycc-linux2-musl.iso](download.html) being the major test-vector.
-Furthermore compilation of a complete operating system release significantly extends test-coverage for TinyCC toolchain itself.
+[Compilation of a complete operating system release significantly extends test-coverage](https://lists.gnu.org/archive/html/tinycc-devel/2025-05/msg00002.html) for TinyCC toolchain itself.

 # Acceptance Criteria
 Given common definitions to agree upon: